mschuchard/concourse-github-issue-resource/README.md

 The `out` step creates a Github issue according to the input parameters below.
 The number of the created Github issue is written to a file at `/opt/resource/issue_number.txt` so that it can be re-used later in the build (especially for a subsequent `check` step to trigger based on the status of the Github issue created during this step).

+The metadata output from this step contains the number, labels, assignees, and milestone for the issue.

 - `title`: _required_ The title of the Github issue.

 - `body`: _optional_ The body of the Github issue.